MicrosoftDocs/power-platform/ps-docs/faq-ps.md

 If you're using the AI cursor and press enter after entering your prompt, your prompt will automatically create a new blueprint.
 You can choose to update only a single block on a blueprint by selecting **Generate** and then select **Generate in place of existing block**.
 This replaces or updates the content of an existing block based on the content you enter.

 ## Can I connect to data instead of uploading files?
-Yes, you can connect to Dynamics 365 Sales to analyze your data.
-For more information, see [Use data from Dynamics 365 Sales](ask-question.md#use-data-from-dynamics-365-sales).
+Yes, you can connect to Dynamics 365 Sales, Dynamics 365 Customer Service, and Dataverse to analyze your data.
+For more information, see [Connect to your data](data-connections.md).
 We plan to support connecting to more enterprise data sources in upcoming releases.

 ## What are the preview terms?
 Is Microsoft using my data to train their models?
 How do I know my data is safe?